 Everything You Need To Know About Factory Control Code

-Factory firmware is Squirrel code you develop to run on all of your devices in the Connected Factory.
-This includes not only Devices Under Test (DUTs) on the assembly line but also the imp-based BlinkUp™ fixture you will use to configure DUTs for enrollment with the Electric Imp impCloud™ and for factory network access, as required.
+Factory firmware is Squirrel code you develop to run on devices in an Electric Imp Connected Factory.
+This includes Devices Under Test (DUTs) on the assembly line, and the imp-based BlinkUp™ fixtures you will use to prepare these DUTs for access to the Electric Imp impCloud™ and for factory network access, as required.